hbkinard/github-pages-with-jekyll/index.md

 ---
-title: "Howdy folks"
+title: "new title"?
 ---

-Here's what we do...
+Here's what we don't